 Dredging will create a deeper access channel, swing basin and berth pockets to ensure the safe and efficient berthing of vessels at the new facility.

 Over 100 hectares of reclaimed land will be developed for logistics and operational use.
-This includes laydown areas, biosecurity infrastructure to support the growing demand for direct shipping to the Pilbara, and lease lots to allow customers to develop additional infrastructure on site.
+This includes laydown areas and lease lots to allow customers to develop additional infrastructure on site.

 Lumsden Point is strategically located to provide direct access between the port and the Great Northern Highway.
-Construction of a new interchange will include a roundabout, bridges and access ramps.
-This will improve road safety, accommodate increased traffic volumes, and allow over-size and over-mass cargo to be transported between port and road.
+Construction of a new interchange includes a roundabout, bridges and access ramps.
+This will improve road safety, accommodate increased traffic volumes, and allow oversized and over-mass cargo to be transported between port and road.

 Pilbara Ports is committed to minimising dust generated during construction of Lumsden Point.
 We have controls in place to minimise dust including regular watering of unsealed roads and construction areas.